Support

 If you are awarded a scholarship, you must start your programme within 20 months of your award.

-Email our Scholarships team.
+You can email our Scholarships team.

-ENZ will also run information sessions and workshops prior to each scholarship round opening so keep an eye out for updates, and use the 'Sign up' buttons around this website to stay in the loop.
+ENZ will also run information sessions and workshops prior to each scholarship round opening so keep an eye out for updates and use the 'Sign up' buttons around this website to stay in the loop.

 Information for family/whānau